B82107 Hygiene and epidemiology 4th year - more information in SIS - link here

 The individual work consists of a written literature review or a research report of a selected topic.
 The summary of the work is presented in a plenary session usually on the last day of the course, as well as during the State Examination.
 The printed review/report is submitted to the tutor facilitating the individual work for evaluation.
 The acceptance of the review/report by the tutor is one of prerequisites for obtaining the credit.

 The prerequisites for obtaining the credit are: (a) full attendance of sessions confirmed by signatures of lecturers in presence cards, (b) acceptance of the essay by the tutor, and (c) passing a written test.
 Students take the test on the last day of the block.
-In case of failure, the test may be repeated at any of the dates & times shown for the state examinations in SIS but BEFORE the day of the student's own examination, NOT at the same date.
+In case of failure, the test may be repeated at any of the dates & times shown for the state examinations in SIS but only once a week and BEFORE the day of the student's own examination, NOT at the same date.
 Registration is not required.
 The test takes place in the Theatre or Praktikum I or II.
 Comprises of 30 questions; maximum acceptable number of mistakes is five.

 The State Examination takes place after the conclusion of sessions.
 The dates of State Examinations are available in SIS.
 Only students who returned all materials borrowed from the Institute will be allowed to sit for the Examination.

 In case of any issues concerning the preparation for the State Examinations students should request an individual consultation from the pertinent lecturer.